Great Basin National Park

 Along with a wide array of both summer and winter outdoor sports and activities, visitors come to Great Basin National Park for guided tours of its Lehman cave system and to experience some of the best stargazing opportunities in the country.
 The park was designated an International Dark Sky Park in 2016, and hosts a ranger-led astronomy program.
 For a detailed calendar of park events, click here.

-Great Basin National Park RV Camping
+Great Basin National Park Hiking Trails

 Whether you’re looking for a quick nature stroll or an all-out backpacking adventure, you can find a trail to suit your needs at Great Basin.
 The park offers visitors more than 60 miles of developed hiking trails, as well as more rugged, off-the-beaten-path options.